Update 25/11: Now supports M003 as well, and it appears the M002 may be able to boot from the M001 build.

 Android 2.2 on dirt cheap WM8505 tablets.
 I said it may not be possible.
 Since then, I've spent hours and hours trying to reverse-engineer the custom calls that the WM8505 Android port uses to set up the correct graphics modes.
 I still can't replicate their process successfully.

-However, on Sunday I had what my friend Adam has called “an a-ha moment”1.
-Android’s own porting guide says the graphics mode has to be RGB565 with double-buffering (aka page-flipping), but apparently this is not strictly true.
+However, on Sunday I had what my friend Adam has called "an a-ha moment" (( I called it a doh! moment )).
+Android's own porting guide says the graphics mode has to be RGB565 with double-buffering (aka page-flipping), but apparently this is not strictly true.

 Now, a few busy evenings later, I can offer a hacky alpha for people to check out, and hopefully build upon.
 However, this is not the same as "the Eken M001 now supports Android 2.2".

 OK, here it is.
 This build is configured to boot entirely from the SD card, to minimise the chances of bricking a tablet and to make it easy for people to check it out.
 You should be able to run this without any impact on the OS installed in the tablet.

 This image is a dodgy hack, pre-release quality, and totally unsupported, btw.
 Do not expect very much.